ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Evaluation

 \subsection{Experimental Setup}

+\paragraph{Dataset.} We train \proj on a dataset (\Sect{sec:method:diffusion}) covering diverse videos.
+To characterize the training data, we annotate the visual appearance and motion of randomly sampled videos and report in the Supplementary Material \ref{sec:supp:dataset}.

-\paragraph{Dataset.} We train \proj on a curated dataset of 10K videos (\Sect{sec:method:diffusion}).
-For image animation evaluation, we use public internet images and FFHQ-Wild~\cite{karras2019style}, a high-quality human image dataset.
-We focus on images with medium or long hair to better assess the model’s ability to capture rich hair dynamics, since the dynamics of short hair are minimal.
-For control-signal-to-video reconstruction (\Sect{sec:eval:quant}), we generate ten videos with hair dynamics driven by wind or human motion using Google VEO~2~\cite{deepmind2025veo}, ensuring they are unseen by the evaluated models.
+For image animation evaluation, we use long-hair images from FFHQ-Wild~\cite{karras2019style} to assess rich hair dynamics, since short hair exhibits limited motion.
+For control-signal-to-video evaluation (\Sect{sec:eval:quant}), we generate $\sim$100 candidate videos with wind- or human-motion-driven hair dynamics using Google VEO~2~\cite{deepmind2025veo}, filter visually similar clips, and select 10 diverse videos as the evaluation set.